You are here:Home > Spyderco

 • Made in Seki-City, Japan

-The Native 5 Lightweight is one of Spyderco's all-time great designs, now made even better with lightweight FRN handles and premium S30V cutlery steel.
-Spyderco Paramilitary 3 Lightweight Canada Designed by acclaimed French custom knifemaker and martial artist Fred Perrin, Spyderco's Street Beat Lightweight is a long-overdue fusion of his time-tested Street Beat design and the state-of-the-art manufacturing efficiencies.
+Designed by acclaimed French custom knifemaker and martial artist Fred Perrin, Spyderco's Street Beat Lightweight is a long-overdue fusion of his time-tested Street Beat design and the state-of-the-art manufacturing efficiencies.
+The Fred Perrin-designed Street Bowie, like the Street Beat, features Perrin's distinctive index-finger choil, which serves as an ingeniously effective alternative to a traditional guard.
+Spyderco Paramilitary 3 Lightweight Canada

 Spyderco Street Beat